ethanjli/phyllo-cpp/README.md

 - Implement ValidatedDatagramLink.
 - Partially implement ReliableBufferLink.
 - Implement DocumentLink.
-- Implement Pub-Sub Framework's MessageLink and DocumentLink.
+- Implement Pub-Sub Framework's MessageLink and DocumentLink and Router.
 - Provide a polling-based interface for serial I/O.

 Currently, phyllo-cpp does not yet:

 - Fully implement ReliableBufferLink.
-- Implement the Pub-Sub Framework's Router.
 - Have moderate test coverage.
 - Implement a way to report errors at the protocol level in DatagramLink or above.
 - Provide documentation of library APIs.